2026 United States House of Representatives elections in Maine

 The 2026 United States House of Representatives elections in Maine will be held on November 3, 2026, to elect the two U.S. representatives from the State of Maine, one from each of the state's congressional districts.
 These elections will coincide with a U.S. Senate election, a gubernatorial election, and various other state, county and local elections.
+The primary elections took place on June 9, 2026.
+Both the primaries and general election will be conducted with ranked-choice voting.

 District 1

-The incumbent is Democrat Chellie Pingree, who was re-elected with 58.1% of the vote in 2024.
-She is running for re-election.
-State representative Tiffany Roberts has announced a challenge Pingree in the Democratic primary after she had earlier formed an exploratory committee, accusing Pingree of being insufficiently bipartisan.
+The 1st district comprises coastal and southern Maine, including Portland, the largest city in Maine.
+The incumbent is Democrat Chellie Pingree, who was first elected in 2008.
+She was most recently re-elected in 2024 with 58.1% of the vote and is seeking re-election to a tenth term.
+State representative Tiffany Roberts had announced a challenge to Pingree in the Democratic primary, accusing Pingree of being insufficiently bipartisan, however she was unable to collect enough signatures to qualify for the primary ballot.

-Two Republicans have filed FEC paperwork to run for the 1st district, Joshua James Duprey and Ronald Russell.
-A third Republican, Andrew Piantidosi, initially filed paperwork to run for the Republican nomination, but later told WMTW that he was "suspending" his run.
-Both Russell and Piantidosi ran for the 1st district in 2024, with Russell defeating Piantidosi in the primary.
-A fourth Republican candidate, Sanford police chief Eric Small, also initially filed paperwork for a campaign, but withdrew in November 2025 and endorsed Russell while pivoting to a campaign for the Maine House of Representatives.
+Republicans Joshua Pietrowicz and Ronald Russell have filed FEC paperwork to run for the 1st district primary election.